-- Please check your candidate statement of entry / timetable carefully (to check that personal details and exam entries are correct) - If there are ANY mistakes (eg: name, date of birth, exam entry etc.) you MUST tell the exams officer immediately. - Check Candidate exam timetable to ensure you know the date and time of all of your exams/assessments, and any relevant information regarding seating arrangements, exam rooms etc. If you lose your timetable please ask the exams Officer, Mrs Walker, for a replacement.
+- Please check your candidate statement of entry / timetable carefully (to check that personal details and exam entries are correct) - If there are ANY mistakes (e.g.: name, date of birth, exam entry etc.) you MUST tell the exams officer immediately. - Check Candidate exam timetable to ensure you know the date and time of all of your exams/assessments, and any relevant information regarding seating arrangements, exam rooms etc. If you lose your timetable please ask the exams Officer, Mrs Walker, for a replacement.
 A copy of the exam timetable will also be emailed to your academy email account. - The JCQ information for candidates documents written examinations and all exam room posters are at the back of this booklet, as well as on the academy website.

-Contingency days - Summer 2024
+Contingency days - Summer 2025

-Contingency Day: Thursday 6th June 2024 afternoon, Thursday 13th June 2023 afternoon and Wednesday 26th June 2024 ALL day are the dates set aside by JCQ examination board for GCSE examinations should sustained national or local disruption arise during the Summer 2024 examinations series.
+Contingency Day: Thursday 11th June 2025 afternoon and Wednesday 25th June 2025 ALL day are the dates set aside by JCQ examination board for GCSE examinations should sustained national or local disruption arise during the Summer 2025 examinations series.